humhub-contrib/notes/docs/README.md

 # Etherpad Editor

-Integrates the common Etherpad online editor in spaces.
+Integrates the common Etherpad-Lite online editor as Notes in Spaces.

 ### Features